liuyunxh666/gamhub-game-directory/docs/faq.md

 ---

-## Will my game page on GameHub ever expire?
+## Will my game page on GamHub ever expire?

 No.
 Once your game website passes the review process, it will remain permanently active.